scaralfred/Cocktails/README.md

 Check the cocktail builder details such as alcohol level, ingredients, ideal time, style, calories number, drinkware etc. used in its making.
 Use the search bar filters to find a cocktail of your choice by using this wonderful sorting mechanism .

 #### How to use Cocktails App
-• Download and launch the cocktail app
+• Download and launch the cocktail app<br/>
-• Use the search bar to find cocktail recipes and techniques
+• Use the search bar to find cocktail recipes and techniques<br/>
-• Apply different search filters to find the best cocktails
+• Apply different search filters to find the best cocktails<br/>
-• Tap on each of the cocktail recipes to view the cocktail ingredients
+• Tap on each of the cocktail recipes to view the cocktail ingredients<br/>
-• Add ingredients to your shopping list
+• Add ingredients to your shopping list<br/>
 • Go to suggested section to find top trending ingredients and their uses

 #### Features of Cocktails App
-• Simple and easy cocktail builder UI/UX
+• Simple and easy cocktail builder UI/UX<br/>
-• Find the best collection of cocktail recipes from large cocktail database Collection of cocktail bar recipes officially recognised by the IBA (International Bartender Association)
+• Find the best collection of cocktail recipes from large cocktail database<br/>
+• Collection of cocktail bar recipes officially recognised by the IBA (International Bartender Association)<br/>
-• Make your cocktail drink by following IBA (International Bartender Association) recommendations Make best cocktail drinks as if they are straight from cocktail bar
+• Make your cocktail drink by following IBA (International Bartender Association) recommendations<br/>
+• Make best cocktail drinks as if they are straight from cocktail bar<br/>
-• Learn more information on the cocktail glassware, barware, equipment and techniques through Cocktail Academy
+• Learn more information on the cocktail glassware, barware, equipment and techniques through Cocktail Academy<br/>
-• Find alcoholic, non-alcoholic and garnishing ingredients for cocktails
+• Find alcoholic, non-alcoholic and garnishing ingredients for cocktails<br/>
-• Interactive menu bar featuring cocktails menu, shopping list and suggestions for new ingredients
+• Interactive menu bar featuring cocktails menu, shopping list and suggestions for new ingredients<br/>
-• Find out the details such as sweetness level, alcohol level, and preparation instructions to make the best cocktails
+• Find out the details such as sweetness level, alcohol level, and preparation instructions to make the best cocktails<br/>
-• Smooth and easy navigation to find the desired information
+• Smooth and easy navigation to find the desired information<br/>
-• Collection of cocktail bar recipes of more than 1000 popular cocktail drinks
+• Collection of cocktail bar recipes of more than 1000 popular cocktail drinks<br/>
-• Choose From three different layouts to suit your experience
+• Choose From three different layouts to suit your experience<br/>

 Are you ready to become a cocktail recipe master of your home or cocktail bar?
 Add spice to your life and life to the parties by learning how to make a variety of the best cocktails in the world.
 Download and use Cocktails App – Cocktail List, Recipes & Academy today!